Billing and account limits explained

 All Fingerprint accounts are limited to one unlimited 14-day free trial.
 After you sign up, you are automatically enrolled in the free trial and can try the Fingerprint API without limitations.
 After the trial period ends, you must upgrade to a paid plan to continue using Fingerprint.

-All Fingerprint applications have the following default limits:
+All Fingerprint workspaces have the following default limits:

 Increasing Limits